Guide to Local Hawaii Food

 - Saimin: A Hawaii-style variation on Japanese ramen and Chinese mein—a thin-noodle soup with fish cake, veggies, and sometimes pork

-- Shave ice (pictured at bottom): ground ice, similar to a snow cone, except the ice is shaved finer in Hawaii, topped with flavored syrups, and sometimes combined with other local ingredients like azuki beans
+- Shave ice (pictured at bottom): ground ice, similar to a snow cone, except the ice is shaved finer in Hawaii, topped with flavored syrups, and sometimes combined with ice cream and/or other local ingredients like azuki beans

 Shoyu: Japanese word for soy sauce; shoyu is the most common condiment for local food